One of my favorite comforting desserts is called Basbousa.

 The main thing you need to get right for this recipe is the semolina.

-You will need coarse ground semolina for this recipe.
+You will need coarse ground semolina for this recipe in order to get the right texture and consistency for the cake.

 Fine semolina will have a tendency to crumble very easily.